vivianmartinez/symfony-api-bookstore/README.md

   http://127.0.0.1:8000/api/book/update/12
 ```
 #### PATCH: Update Book - deleting tag
-If you want to delete a tag from a book specify the book id on the request and authenticate.
+If you want to delete a tag from a book you can make this request.
 You must send a json with the tags ids you want to delete.
 ```
   http://127.0.0.1:8000/api/book/12/delete/tags
 ```